v-morlock/docker-opencv-cmake/README.md

 # Docker Image with OpenCV and CMake

+> This image is optimized for 4 CPU-cores

-Docker Image with OpenCV and CMake v3.16.
+Docker Image with OpenCV v4.5.0 and CMake v3.16.5.
 Also as an peer-dependancy Python is included.

-Available on dockerhub `mxzinke/docker-opencv-cmake`.
+Available on dockerhub `mxzinke/opencv-cmake`.